TedLeRoy/docksec/README.md

 ![post-docsec.sh](https://image.ibb.co/cGWO9x/docker_post_new_script.png)

+It went from 19 WARNINGS down to 7.
 Quite a reduction in findings, but I will be addressing all WARNINGS, and seeing how it impacts the environment and will tweak accordingly.

 If mitigating all WARNING level findings results in a very difficult to use environment, I'll be adding options to let the user choose the security level desired.